 Author – Rayomand Gheesta

 I woke up the other day to the sound of the garbage man arguing with one of the residents of the township I stay in.
-He was protesting about the way sanitary napkins and used diapers were disposed off.
-Since they are medically pathogenic, he wanted people to recognize a proper way of throwing them off after use.
+He was protesting about the way sanitary napkins and used diapers were disposed of.
+Since they are medically pathogenic, he wanted people to properly dispose of them after use.
 On giving it some thought, I figured he had a point.

 Picture this: A parent choosing disposable diapers for an infant, typically till the baby is two years old, would run through nearly 1,500-2,000 disposable diapers (365 days x 2-3 diapers x 2 years), which would require 20 trees to be cut down and 1,180 liters of crude oil to be utilized for their manufacture.
 The statistics around feminine hygiene products are no less alarming.
 Only 12% of the 355 million women of menstruating age in India can afford disposable sanitary napkins.
 However, these 42.6 million Indian women will throw away 21.3 billion sanitary napkins into a landfill in their lives.

 Fortunately, as with any problem, there are a few innovative solutions for avoiding non-bio-degradable sanitary napkins and disposable diapers.
 Here are a few options available for concerned women who want to explore healthier and eco-friendly sanitary napkins:

 Reusable Modern Cloth Diapers

 As a substitute for normal diapers, Reusable modern cloth diapers can be used.
 These cloth diapers have a water-tight outer cover with a washable cloth insert inside.
 Once full, the wastes are flushed down the toilet and the insert can be washed and re-used.
 Further, the baby does not come in contact with harmful chemicals found in a normal disposable diaper and cloth diapers turn out far more economical over 2 years as compared to your regular environment polluting diapers.
 Click here to read more about eco-friendly diapers in India.

-Reusable Sanitary Napkin
+Reusable Sanitary Napkins

-Current Innovations Incorporated in India
+Bio-degradable Sanitary Pad Innovations in India

 - Arunachalam Muruganantham of Jayaashree Industries designed and implemented a sanitary napkin-making machine that operates on a small scale.
 This manual sanitary napkin-making machine can be made available to a buyer for approximately INR75,000.
-This national innovation foundation award winning idea allows smaller players to adopt the business model, and thus generates more employment.
+This national innovation foundation award-winning idea allows smaller players to adopt the business model, and thus generates more employment.